imLymei/foji/CONTRIBUTING.md

 8. **Review and address feedback:** Be open to feedback and iterate on your changes if necessary.
 Respond promptly to any comments or requests for changes from the maintainers.

-9. **Merge your PR:** Once your PR has been approved and all checks have passed, a maintainer will merge your changes into the main branch.
+9. **Merge your PR:** Once your PR has been approved and all checks have passed, a maintainer will merge your changes into the respective branch.
 Congratulations on your contribution!

 ## Code of Conduct